HL7/US-Core/input/intro-notes/StructureDefinition-us-core-encounter-intro.md

 - <span class="bg-success" markdown="1">\* See the US Core General Guidance page for [Searching Using lastUpdated].
 Updates to `Meta.lastUpdated` **SHOULD** reflect:</span><!-- new-content -->
   - <span class="bg-success" markdown="1">New encounters/visits</span><!-- new-content -->
-  - <span class="bg-success" markdown="1">Changes in the status of encounters including events that trigger the same status (e.g., in-progress → in-progress).
+  - <span class="bg-success" markdown="1">Changes in the status of encounters, including events that trigger the same status (e.g., in-progress → in-progress).
 These status changes correspond to events that can initiate [HL7 V2] ADT messages.</span><!-- new-content -->

 {% include meta-updated-next-version.md %}